Get Help Now GET HELP NOW • CONFIDENTIAL & FREE (800) 516-4357

 Alcohol is essentially a toxin that can trigger an inflammatory response.
 Typically, inflammation is a trigger from your immune system to help fight off a harmful outsider, but when alcohol is present consistently, the response becomes chronic and starts to damage healthy cells and tissues.

-Alcohol triggers both acute inflammation, which is the immediate inflammatory response when alcohol enters the system, as well as chronic inflammation.
+Alcohol triggers both acute inflammation, which is the immediate inflammatory response when alcohol enters the system, and chronic inflammation.

 Inflammation related to alcohol can impact the brain, face, gut, liver, and joints.
 This can cause brain damage, an increased risk for infections, joint and muscle conditions, a higher rate of heart and liver disease, and a great deal of discomfort.